MalachiHibbins/IMU/_sources/1FilterBasics.md

 ## 1.2 Moving Average filters

 The moving average is used to remove noise over a constantly varying signal.
-Here $\hat{x_k}$ represents the moving average at time $t_k$ and $n$ represents the window size which is a parameter to be tuned.
+Here $\hat{x}_k$ represents the moving average at time $t_k$ and $n$ represents the window size which is a parameter to be tuned.
 The moving average can be written as:

 ```{math}
 :label: eq-moving-average